grobenmarketing/r7-creative-branding/Brand Pillars/00-overview.md

 **Current Situation:**
 - 1-2 calls/month (want 3-4 calls/week)
 - Calendar booking only 2-3 weeks out
-- Invisible online (dead social, incomplete Google profile)
+- Invisible online (dead social, incomplete Google profile, ineffective website, low numner of reviews, poor online reputation)
-- "Day late and a dollar short" — hurting on money weekly
+- "Day late and a dollar short" — hurting on money weekly, should have taken action long ago and they know it

 **Trigger Moments:**
 - Staff says "we need to get better at online"
 - Google themselves and see competitors instead
 - Calendar not booking past 3-6 weeks
+- Cringe at their website and other digital properties

 **→ [[03-target-market|Read Full Pillar]]**